 Cranbrook Community Forest

-The CCF is just east of Cranbrook.
 From forested knolls to small ponds surrounded by grassland, the area is accessible year-round.

 - 3.5 km: Park in a large clearing just uphill from the highway.

 College of the Rockies Access: The trails begin behind (east) of the college residence buildings.
 Trails head into the forest and lead to Sylvan Lake (a small shallow pond).

 The Cranbrook Community Forest is a non-profit society.
 It is primarily maintained by passionate volunteers.
 How can you help?
 Become a lifetime member!
 Or make a donation in any amount.
 Your donation will help us to protect and manage this important forest.